Introduction

 Integrating vendor payments with procurement, erp, and accounting platforms

-For example, AP automation platforms (Tipalti, HighRadius, RazorpayX, Bill.com) often come with API connectors and prebuilt ERP plugins.
-When your internal systems are aligned on the same invoice data, you get:
+AP automation platforms (Tipalti, HighRadius, RazorpayX, Bill.com, EnKash, Volopay, and Mysa) often come with prebuilt ERP integrations.
+When your internal systems are aligned on the same invoice data, you get: reliable PO matching, fewer manual entries, and a centralized data source — all translating into faster approval workflows and lower error rates.

 Compliance and documentation in vendor payments